By Connie Howard, ETMG VP & Founding Writer

 Any template is a guide.
 A paper stencil of leaves to help paint a border on a wall is a template; so is a business letter sample format.
 In both cases, these templates allow their users the freedom to create within a defined and protected set of boundaries.

-A marketing collateral template, for programs like Adobe InDesign, Illustrator, or Microsoft Word, does the same thing.
+A marketing collateral template, for programs like Adobe InDesign, Illustrator, Microsoft Word, or PowerPoint, does the same thing.
 It defines the elements needed for each type of collateral.
 Companies define a visual identity, including a hierarchy that signals the type of information at each point in the piece.

 Frequently, marketing organizations also create marketing collateral templates for writers that define audiences and what those audiences need to know.
 Often, one template supports both writers and designers, or two templates are designed to work together.
 These templates not only define what needs to be in the documents; they also protect critical information and visual elements from omission or alteration.